DusBaja/pybacktestchain/README.md

 ## License

 `pybacktestchain` was created by Juan F. Imbet.
 It is licensed under the terms of the MIT license.
+The current code is created by Dusica Bajalica, from the 'pybacktestchain'.

 ## Credits

-`pybacktestchain` was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).
+`pybacktestchain-vol-cash` was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).